 Using points to book FHR

-You can now use your American Express Membership Rewards to book hotels though the FHR.
+You can now use your American Express Membership Rewards to book hotels though the FHR!
+Points will be worth one cent per point so 50,000 points would cover you for $500 worth of hotel stays.

 For that reason, I think that this program is great for those people who don’t have elite status with any of the major hotel programs but still want to get a taste of those elite benefits.

-And, even if you do have elite status with some of these hotels they can still be worth it to go through this program so that you can capitalize on additional benefits like free nights four special credits for food and beverages.
+And, even if you do have elite status with some of these hotels it can still be worth it to go through this program so that you can capitalize on additional benefits like free nights and special credits for food and beverages.

 UponArriving has partnered with CardRatings for our coverage of credit card products.
 UponArriving and CardRatings may receive a commission from card issuers.
 Responses are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser’s responsibility to ensure all posts and/or questions are answered.